 Type of Plan Last Date for Contribution Maximum Contribution Maximum Deduction When To Set Up Plan SEP Due date of employer's return (including extensions).
 Smaller of \$66,000 or 25% 1 of participant's compensation.
 2 25% 1 of all participants' compensation.
 2 Any time up to the due date of employer's return (including extensions).
-SIMPLE IRA and SIMPLE 401(k) Salary reduction contributions: 30 days after the end of the month for which the contributions are to be made.
-4 Matching or nonelective contributions: Due date of employer's return (including extensions).
-Employee contribution: Salary reduction contribution up to \$15,500; \$19,000 if age 50 or over.
-Employer contribution: Either dollar-for-dollar matching contributions, up to 3% of employee's compensation, or fixed nonelective contributions of 2% of compensation.
+SIMPLE IRA and SIMPLE 401(k) days after the end of the month for which the contributions are to be made.
+4 Salary reduction contribution up to \$15,500; \$19,000 if age 50 or over.
 Same as maximum contribution.
 Any time between January 1 and October 1 of the calendar year.
 For a new employer coming into existence after October 1, as soon as administratively feasible.
 Qualified Plan: Defined Contribution Plan Elective deferral: Due date of employer's return (including extensions).
 4 Employer contribution: Profit-Sharing Plan: Due date of employer's return (including extensions).
 Money Purchase Pan: 8 1/2 months after the end of the plan year.
 Employee contribution: Elective deferral up to \$22,500; \$30,000 if age 50 or over.
 Employer contribution: Money Purchase Pension Plan: Smaller of \$66,000 or 100%1 of participant's compensation.2 Profit-Sharing: Smaller of \$66,000 or 100%1 of participant's compensation.2 25% 1 of all participants' compensation, 2 plus amount of elective deferrals made.
 By the employer's tax-filing due date, including extensions, for the taxable year.
 Qualified Plan: Defined Benefit Plan Contributions must generally be paid in quarterly installments, due 15 days after the end of each quarter, with a final contribution due 8 1/2 months after the end of the plan year.
 See Minimum Funding Requirement in chapter 4.
 Amount needed to provide an annual benefit no larger than the smaller of \$265,000 or 100% of the participant's average compensation for the highest 3 consecutive calendar years.
 Based on actuarial assumptions and computations.
 By the employer's tax filing due date (although it's not best to set up after the minimum funding due date).